Australian Cricket Awards: Media

 The award ceremony itself is a major publicity event and traditionally takes place at the Crown Casino in Melbourne, towards the end of January or the start of February each year.
 The 2014, 2015 and 2017 ceremonies however, were all held in Sydney.
 Due to the COVID-19 pandemic, the 2021 and 2022 ceremonies were unable to be held in person and the awards were instead announced as part of the pre-match show for the BBL Finals.

 The award ceremony itself, prior to 2019 was broadcast live and screened on the digital channel Nine (2000 to 2010) and 9Gem (2011 to 2018).
 Since 2019, the event has been televised live on both Fox Cricket and 7mate channels.
+There was no physical award ceremony for 2026.
+New members of the Australian Cricket Hall of Fame are also inducted during the ceremony.

+Nomination process

+Both the Allan Border Medal and the Belinda Clark award recipients are determined through a voting system where, after each international match, votes are cast after on a 3–2–1 basis by teammates, umpires, match referees and press.
+This voting system is weighted, with Test votes being three times more valuable than T20I votes, and two times more valuable than ODI votes.
+These votes are also used when determining the Test, ODI and T20I cricketers of the year for both men and women.

 Allan Border Medallists

+The Allan Border Medal is considered to be the most prestigious individual prize in Australian men's cricket.
+First awarded in 2000, the medal is named after former Australian men's captain Allan Border and recognises the most outstanding male Australian cricketer of the past season.

 Five cricketers have won the award more than once.
 Ricky Ponting and Michael Clarke won the award four times, sharing the award in 2009, as well as Steve Smith (4).
-The other multiple winners include David Warner who has won the award three times, as well as Shane Watson who has won the award twice.
+The other multiple winners include David Warner who has won the award three times, as well as Shane Watson, Travis Head who has won the award twice.
 Watson also has the highest vote count of 296, with a huge margin of 100 votes in 2011.